meteor/meteor/content/blaze.md

 For similar reasons to the above, it's better to use `{% raw %}{{#each todo in todos}}{% endraw %}` rather than the older `{% raw %}{{#each todos}}{% endraw %}`.
 The second sets the entire data context of its children to a single `todo` object, and makes it difficult to access any context from outside of the block.

 The only reason not to use `{% raw %}{{#each .. in}}{% endraw %}` because it makes it difficult to access the `todo` symbol inside event handlers.
 Typically the solution to this is simply to use a sub-component to render the inside of the loop.

+<h3 id="pass-data-into-helpers">Pass data into helpers</h3>

+Rather than accessing data in helpers via `this`, it's better to pass the arguments in directly from the template.
+So our `checkedClass` helper takes the `todo` as an argument and inspects it directly, rather than implicitly using `this.todo`.
+We do this for similar reasons to why we always pass arguments to template inclusions, and because "template variables" (such as the iteratee of the `{% raw %}{{#each .. in}}{% endraw %}` helper) are not available on `this`.

 <h3 id="use-template-instance">Use the template instance</h3>